mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 These histograms look a bit awkward, but mind that a decision tree model produces a *discrete score*, with as many different values as the number of leaf nodes, which, with maximum depth 4, cannot exceed 16.
 Thresholds don't make much sense for the scores of decision tree models.

-Now the random forest model, which does not look as a serious competitor, compared to the logistic regression model.
+Now the random forest model, which, compared to the logistic regression model, does not look as a serious competitor.
+Note that, by averaging the trees that integrate the forest, we no longer have a discrete score, with just a few different values.

 ```
 In [15]: rf_score = rfclf.predict_proba(X_train)[:, 1]